The Little Boy Who Discovered His Holiday Light

 The teacher had no answer to give and walked silently alongside Joshie, his heart going out to this little boy.

 When Joshie’s father heard what happened on the excursion, he found a deep message in his son’s words.
-He said: “Today, there are many Jews who don’t know much about their heritage, but when they see the public menorah, something within lights up with Jewish pride, and they feel it, knowing, ‘That’s Mine.’ ”
+He said: “Today, there are many Jews who are ‘religiously challenged’ and don’t know much about their heritage, but when they see the public menorah, something within lights up with Jewish pride, and they feel it, knowing, ‘That’s Mine.’ ”

 This true story is based on an incident mentioned by Rabbi Moshe Soloveichik in an article published in the Chicago Jewish Image.